jamie-houston/j2v8-debugger/README.md

 # J2V8-Debugger

 This project is an add-on for the excellent [J2V8 Project](https://github.com/eclipsesource/J2V8).
+This project is based on the excellent [J2V8 Debugger](https://github.com/jamie-houston/j2v8-debugger)

 It allows users to debug JS running in V8 using [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/).